 Your 7.3 diesel engine lives or dies depending on oil.
-So getting the 7.3 Powerstroke oil change and capacity right is one of the most important things you can do for your Ford diesel engine.
+So getting the 7.3 Powerstroke oil change and capacity right is one of the most important maintenance items you can do for your Ford diesel engine.

-Sadly, and I'm as guilty as the next guy, many of us 7.3 diesel owners neglect this all-too-important service.
+Sadly, and I’m as guilty as the next guy, many of us 7.3 diesel owners neglect the all-too-important 7.3 oil change.

-But with very few tools and way less money than the dealership will charge, you can lengthen the life of your 7.3 Powerstroke engine to that legendary "hundreds of thousands of miles".
+A properly done 7.3 diesel oil change can help lengthen the life of your 7.3 Powerstroke engine to that legendary “hundreds of thousands of miles”.

 About 1 quart of that 15 quarts of oil volume drains down from the oil galleys along the heads during a 7.3 diesel oil change.
 And don’t forget the roughly 1 quart that’s prevented from draining out of the High Pressure Oil Pump reservoir.